Labrosvel/Monitoring-and-Observability-for-Development-and-DevOps/README.md

 - Reading 4a: Future of IT Operations – Leveraging Observability for Self-Healing
 ### Tracing using Open Telemetry
 - Introduction to Telemetry
-- Telemetry and Tracing Tools
+- Telemetry and Tracing Tools (Datadog, Dynatrace, New Relic, Sumo Logic, Instana, Atatus, Jaeger, Zipkin)
 - Lab 4b: Automated Instrumentation with OpenTelemetry
 ### Monitoring Containers
 - Tracing for Container-Based Applications